 Project Labor Agreements: Protect the ban on project labor agreements on publicly funded projects.

 Jim Patterson serves as Director of the Small Business Council.
-In this capacity, his responsibilities include issues that shape and impact Louisiana's small businesses.
+In this capacity, his responsibilities include issues that impact Louisiana's small businesses.

 Director, Small Business Council, LABI